NHMDenmark/DaSSCo-Integration/Documentation/ARS_metadata_field_descriptions/barcode.md

 ARS

 **Description:**
-The barcode beloning to the specimen
+Barcode belonging to a specimen.
+This belongs to the specimens protocol and is part of the specimens object.

 **Value:**
  9 or 10 digits as a string